 Some medications can increase your risk of heat stroke because they affect how your body reacts to the heat or they interfere with your salt and water balance.
-Medications that may alter your ability to deal with high temperatures include antibiotics, antidepressants, antipsychotics, antihistamines, drugs for heart disease, blood pressure and cholesterol, laxatives, diuretics and medications for seizures.
-If you’re taking any of these kinds of medications, talk to your doctor about your increased risk of heat-related illnesses.
-And take special care to stay hydrated and cool on hot days.
-It’s also a great idea to research natural remedies for the health issues that you’re being medicated for, if possible.
-(19)
+Medications that may alter your ability to deal with high temperatures include:

 7. Check on Those at Risk

 On those really hot days, make sure to check on people who are at a greater risk of developing heat stroke symptoms.
-This includes people over the age of 65, people with chronic medical conditions, infants and children and people who don’t have air conditioning in their home.
-Research also shows that social isolation is associated with an increased risk of heat-related illness.
-This includes people who are unmarried or widowed, living alone or those who tend to stay home all day.
-(20)
+These include people over the age of 65, people with chronic medical conditions, infants and children, and people who don’t have air conditioning in their homes.

-- Heat stroke is a medical emergency that occurs when the body can no longer cool itself.
-Your body’s core temperature reaches above 104 degrees Fahrenheit and puts you at risk of organ failure and death.
+- Heat stroke is a medical emergency that occurs when the body’s core temperature reaches above 103 degrees Fahrenheit and puts you at risk of organ failure and death.

-- The four stages of heat-related illness are: heat syncope, heat cramps, heat exhaustion and, the most severe stage, heat stroke.
+- The four stages of heat illness are heat syncope, heat cramps, heat exhaustion and, the most severe stage, heat stroke.

-- When someone suffers from heat stroke, their body temperature most be reduced immediately and they must be hydrated intravenously until their fluid levels return to normal.
+- When someone suffers from heat stroke, her body temperature most be reduced immediately, and she must be hydrated intravenously until her fluid levels return to normal.

-- To prevent heat stroke naturally, drink plenty of water throughout the day, avoid dehydrating beverages, stay in an air-conditioned place, wear loose, light clothing, avoid direct sunlight, check that your medications aren’t interfering with your hydration and check on loved ones who are at risk of heat-related illness.
+- To prevent heat stroke naturally, drink plenty of water throughout the day, avoid dehydrating beverages, stay in an air-conditioned place, wear loose and light clothing, avoid direct sunlight, check that your medications aren’t interfering with your hydration, and check on loved ones who are at risk of heat-related illness.